S3 method for sens_each

 Use

-to force output to be a list of plots; this output can be further arranged usingpatchwork::wrap_plots()
+listto force output to be a list of plots; this output can be further arranged usingpatchwork::wrap_plots()if desired.

 dependent variables are requested.